AndreRuck/BAna-DS/README.md

 OHIE_analysis.R = forecasting models on OHIE dataset, which is imported from OHIE_wrangled

-lineare model regression save (without region but step model)
+lineare model regression save (step model)